cda-tum/mqt-problemsolver/README.md

 # MQT ProblemSolver

-MQT ProblemSolver is an open-source Python package for quantum computing.
-TODO.
+MQT ProblemSolver provides a framework to utilize quantum computing as a technology for users with little to no quantum computing knowledge
 It is developed as part of the [_Munich Quantum Toolkit (MQT)_](https://mqt.readthedocs.io).

 <p align="center">